 For the PCC Credential, the Mentor Coach must be a current ICF Credential-holder in good standing at the PCC or MCC level.

 Visit the Mentor Coaching page for more information about mentoring and, if needed, to find a mentor coach.

 Candidates on the PCC Level 1 / ACSTH and Portfolio application paths are required to pass a performance evaluation.
 This evaluation consists of an ICF Assessor’s review of two recorded coaching sessions with a transcript submitted by the applicant.
 Candidates on the Level 2 / ACTP application path passed a performance evaluation as part of their completion of their coaching education program.

 The coaching session must be with a regular client who has hired you as a coach and not in any other capacity and must last between 20-60 minutes.

 Please visit the Performance Evaluation page for more information, including the requirements for the audio and transcript files and access to the PCC Markers.

-All candidates for the PCC credential, regardless of application path, are required to pass a computer-based written exam administered by ICF Credentials and Standards, unless previously passed with ACC Credential.
+All candidates for the PCC credential, regardless of application path, are required to pass a computer-based written exam administered by ICF Credentials and Standards.

 The ICF Credentialing Exam is a tool designed to measure a coach’s knowledge of and ability to apply the ICF definition of coaching, ICF Core Competencies and ICF Code of Ethics.